Nasal Valve Collapse

 Nasal valve collapse mostly comes in two flavors: dynamic and static.

-1 Dynamic Nasal Valve Collapse: This kind happens when the nasal valve can’t keep its ideal shape when breathing in.
+1 Dynamic Nasal Valve Collapse: This happens when the nasal valve can’t keep its ideal shape when breathing in.
 Inhaling air causes negative pressure, which draws the weak valve inward and limits airflow.
 This type of collapse is frequently linked to congenital defects, recent surgery, or trauma.

 2 Static Nasal Valve Collapse: In this condition, the nasal valve remains narrow or blocked whether the person is breathing in or out.
 Scarring from prior surgeries or injuries, aging, or structural anomalies are the usual causes of this type.